Discover what you are naturally good at

 • Strengths: Mature, confident and able to identify talent.

-• Allowable weaknesses: Can be seen as manipulative and might offload their own share of work.
+• Areas for improvement: Can be seen as manipulative and might offload their own share of work.

 Resource Investigator